jackdpage/pylux/docs/plot_background_images.rst

 specific conditions which must be met for the plot to display correctly.

 1. The objects in the plot must be scaled such that one user unit is 1mm.
-2. The top-left corner of the image is the intersection of the plaster line and centre line.
+2. The (0,0) coordinate is the intersection of the plaster line and centre line.
 3. Any lines which should have USITT standard line weights have classes applied.